 People say things like, “I hope it rains, we really need it” and I nod in agreement.
 But really, selfishly, I’m hoping for a cloudless sky.

 Mother Nature is confused, too.
 In my back yard, the crocuses have come and gone, the daffodils are blooming, and the tulips are well on their way.
 It’s spring even though the calendar says February.

-So I’m indulging my inner child with this cobb salad, complete with out-of-season cherry tomatoes and Eastery hard-boiled eggs, in the hopes it’ll inspire an outer, altruistic adult who’s pulling for rain.
+So I’m indulging my inner child with this Classic Cobb Salad, complete with out-of-season cherry tomatoes and Eastery hard-boiled eggs, in the hopes it’ll inspire an outer, altruistic adult who’s pulling for rain.

 We really need it.
-But I really don’t want it.
-You know?
+But I really don’t want it. :(